-7.32 Located to the south west of Bedford town centre Located in the south east of the urban area [MM23], this site currently provides sports pitches and open space.
+7.30 Located in the south east of the urban area, this site currently provides sports pitches and open space.
 The development of the site provides an opportunity to re-provide the sports pitches south of the brook for wider community use and also to provide footbridges for access.
 To help maintain the green aspect of the site, buffer planting and landscaping will be required to assimilate development into its surroundings.
 A flood risk assessment will be completed to determine and mitigate the effect of any development on the flood plain.
 A pre-determination archaeological evaluation will be required to evaluate the significance of the site and suitable provision will be made for the recording of any findings to contribute to the Historic Environment Record.

-Policy 21 - Land at Mowbray Road, Bedford
+Policy 20 - Land at Mowbray Road, Bedford